-As Chevy’s fastest Corvette ever is set to hit the streets, we’re taking a look back at the Corvette’s history to better understand the legacy behind General Motors’ leading performance machine.
-The Corvette you see today is not a juiced-up sports car made with leftover bits from the GM parts bin: It is the culmination of decades of engineering hits and misses that, like all vehicles, are honed to a fine edge.
+As Chevy’s fastest Corvette ever wraps up its second model year, we’re taking a look back at the Plastic Fantastic’s history to better understand its legacy as General Motors’ leading performance machine.
+The Corvette you see today isn’t some juiced-up sports car made with leftover bits from the GM parts bin: It’s the culmination of decades of engineering hits and misses that, like other great vehicles, are honed to a fine edge.

-Here are some of the most crucial Corvettes going back to 1953, which best show the evolution of America’s favorite performance car.
-You can check out Edmunds.com’s full write-up here.
+With a little help from our friends at Edmunds.com, here are some of the most crucial Corvettes going all the way back to 1953, which best show the evolution of America’s favorite performance car.

 1. 1953: Genesis

 The model that started it all is certainly a far cry from the car of today, as you’d probably expect.
 Though the original ‘Vette looked stunning, “as a sports car it was pathetic,” Edmunds writes.
 This was built out of the parts bin, and it showed.
 The vehicle had a suspension from Chevy’s larger sedans, and the 150 horsepower that it offered from its inline-six wasn’t anything to write home about.
 Nonetheless, this was the foundation for things to come.